 No. While it is recommended, you do not need a certification to be a coach.
 There is currently no government regulation of the coaching industry.
 So what qualifies you to be a life coach?
 Your own life experiences, your integrity, and your decision to become a coach.
 You can further qualify yourself with trainings, certifications, and learning from your own coaching experience.

 How many clients do life coaches have?

 The number of clients a coach works with can vary widely.
-An average coach offering 1-on-1 coaching might have anywhere from 5 – 50 clients, and meet with them weekly or monthly.
-The number of clients a coach has will likely be much higher if they offer group coaching.
+An average coach offering 1-on-1 coaching might have anywhere from 5 – 50 clients and meet with them weekly or monthly.
+Naturally, if they offer group coaching, the number of clients a coach has will likely be much higher.

 Is life coaching a pyramid scheme?